flavea/strapi-hook-twitter/README.md

 support for streams, create functions for all APIs

 # usage
-The function will return the response of the API call.
+The functions will return the response of the API call.

+### Fetch Unlisted APIs
 For APIs that don't have a defined function in this package, you can call the API by executing the following code:

 ```js